The Teachings Of The Popes.

 The Pontificate of John Paul II saw a wealth of teaching and wisdom for the Church.
 As one of the great thinkers of 20th century he also gave a powerful personal witness to faith in Jesus Christ and the transforming power of God's grace.
 'John Paul the Great' has left the Church a rich theological and philosophical legacy, including an appropriation of the documents of Vatican II which Pope Benedict XVI has already begun building upon, and which will act as a compass for the Church in this third millennium.
 A selection of key documents has been made for the purposes of study.

-The Teachings of the Popes is ideal for students who have completed the Adult Studies in the Catholic Catechism, or a similar course, and who want to understand important aspects of the Faith and modern society more deeply.
+The Teachings of the Popes is ideal for students who have completed studies in catechesis or the Catechism and who want to understand important aspects of the Faith and modern society more deeply.
 It consists of a series of Study Guides on key works by recent Popes studied at home or in the parish.
 Each module is totally self sufficient with 10 to 12 weeks of study spread over six months.

 - The Teaching of Pope John Paul II on the Holy Trinity